- ABMS Certification:

 Mark Edwin Shaffrey, MD, is a professor of neurosurgery and chair of the Department of Neurosurgery at the University of Virginia.
 He has won numerous awards for laboratory investigation and clinical medicine, including a traveling fellowship from the Royal College of Surgeons, and has been named to the Best Doctors in America list.

-Mark Edwin Shaffrey was born in Upper Darby Pennsylvania.
-He graduated magna cum laude from Virginia Tech in 1983 with B.S. degrees in Biochemistry and Biology.
-In 1987, Dr. Shaffrey received his medical degree from the University of Virginia, following election to Alpha Omega Alpha.
-He completed his general surgical internship at Wilford Hall USAF Medical Center in 1988 and his neurosurgical training under Dr. John Jane at the University of Virginia in 1994.
-During residency, he completed an NIH postdoctoral fellowship in microvascular physiology in the laboratory of Dr. Claude Desjardins and a clinical neuropathology fellowship with Dr. Scott VandenBerg.
-He trained with Dr. Vinko Dolenc as a skull base surgery fellow in Ljubljana, Slovenia and served as a neurosurgical registrar in Plymouth, England.
+Dr. Shaffrey graduated magna cum laude from Virginia Tech and received his medical degree from the University of Virginia, where he was elected to the Alpha Omega Alpha honor society.
+He completed his general surgical internship at Wilford Hall USAF Medical Center and his neurosurgical training at the University of Virginia in 1994.
+During residency, he completed a clinical neuropathology fellowship and an NIH postdoctoral fellowship in microvascular physiology.
+He also trained as a skull base surgery fellow in Ljubljana, Slovenia, and served as a neurosurgical registrar in Plymouth, England.

 - 2015 One of America's Top Cancer Doctors, Newsweek®